QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 possible during the processing of template creation, e.g., servers may validate type constraints for the leaf, including those defined in the type's "range", "length", and "pattern" properties.
-Implementations may also consider using mechanism defined in {{?I-D.netmod-yang-anydata-validation}} to validate anydata.
+Implementations may also consider using mechanism defined in {{?I-D.ietf-netmod-yang-anydata-validation}} to validate anydata.

 > Editor's Note: Should the validity of template configuration be mandatory or optional?